VoltLang/Docs/doc/tvpl/c3-steps.md

 ## Strings

 Strings are series of characters.
-Insert an example of string usage here.
+You've used these already.
+Strings like `"January"`, `"Hello World"`, and `"こんにちは、世界"` are simple; you see what they are.
+There are ways of making more complicated strings, however.

 ### Composable Strings